ZAHARO0-0/YOLO-Teeth-Detection/README.md

-# Teeth Condition Detection with YOLO
+# Teeth OPG Detection with YOLO

-A simple Python script that uses a YOLO model to detect teeth conditions in user-selected images.
-Users can select any image from their computer, and the script will display the detection results along with accuracy scores.
+A simple Python script that uses a YOLO model to detect teeth conditions in user-selected OPG images.
+Users can select any OPG image from their computer, and the script will display the detection results along with accuracy scores.

 ## Features